orbeon/orbeon-forms-doc/form-builder/pdf-templates.md

 - Let's assume you the name of a field to `my-field` and the name of the section in which that field is to `my-section`.
 - The name of the PDF field must be: `my-section$my-field`.

-[LIMITATION] It has been [reported](http://discuss.orbeon.com/Creating-a-PDF-template-for-use-with-Form-Builder-td931856.html) that Adobe Livecycle Designer does not support the `$` character in field names.
+[LIMITATION] It has been [reported](http://discuss.orbeon.com/Creating-a-PDF-template-for-use-with-Form-Builder-td931856.html) that Adobe LiveCycle Designer does not support the `$` character in field names.

 ## Controls